apache/trafficserver/doc/reference/plugins/background_fetch.en.rst

 The infrastructure is in place for providing global and per-remap configurations.
 This could include:

-- Limiting the background fetches to certain Content-Types
 - Limiting the background fetches to content of certain sizes